OleHolmNielsen/Niflheim_system/docs/Slurm_database.rst

 Such disks must be qualified for high-volume random small read/write operations relevant for databases, and should be built with the *Non-Volatile Memory Express* (NVMe_) storage interface standard for reliability and performance.
-It seems that NVMe_ support was added to Linux kernel 3.3 (and later), so it should work with RHEL7/CentOS7.
-A new scalable block layer for high-performance SSD storage was added in kernel 3.13.

 A disk size of 200 GB or 400 GB should be sufficient.
 Consider installing 2 disk drives and run them in a RAID-1 mirrored configuration.